Effective, Safe Results with Oral Testosterone in Men With Low-T

 The nine studies that compared oral testosterone to placebo had 606 patients and spanned from 1989-2019, while the eight studies of adverse effects had 849 patients.
 Most of the patients were adult males with diagnosed Low-T, said Miller.
 The analysis excluded women and transgender patients who were taking oral testosterone since these patients usually take several forms of testosterone.

-He said that "despite having some of this new data available, when they [guidelines] discuss oral testosterone, it's clear based on the resources that they are only reviewing the data from the 1970s population, and excluding the more recent stuff.
+He said that "despite having some of this new data available, when they [guidelines] discuss oral testosterone, it's clear based on the resources that they are only reviewing the data from the 1970s population and excluding the more recent stuff.
 What we're hoping to achieve with our paper is to say, 'Maybe we should start to re-evaluate now the new work [data] coming out.'"

 Another study of oral testosterone undecanoate (TU, Jatenzo) found it effective for men with low testosterone levels, with no evidence of liver damage.
 The conclusions were presented at ENDO 2021, the Endocrine Society’s annual meeting.

 TRT is currently available in various administration methods, such as pellets, gels, and intramuscular injections.
 “For many men with low testosterone levels, an oral option is preferred to avoid issues associated with other modes of administration, such as injection site pain or transference to partners and children,” stated lead researcher Ronald S. Swerdloff, M.D. of the Lundquist Research Institute in Torrance, California.
-“Before TU was approved, the only orally approved TST in the United States was methyl-testosterone, which was known to be associated with significant chemical-driven liver damage.”

 The (FDA) approved TU in March 2019, and the medication was made commercially available in February 2020.